-All of our psychology courses meet the relevant registration and membership requirements of the Psychology Board of Australia (PsyBA) and the Australian Psychological Society (APS), and are accredited by the Australian Psychology Accreditation Council (APAC).
+All of our psychology courses meet the relevant registration and membership requirements of the Psychology Board of Australia (PsyBA) and are accredited by the Australian Psychology Accreditation Council (APAC).
 Being professionally recognised means that you'll graduate with excellent career opportunities.